Hou-J/CS7NS1_DistributedFileSystem/DistributedTransparentFileAccess/README.md

 server:

-	the ip and port is hardcode and set as default: http://127.0.0.1:8888
+	the ip is: 0.0.0.0

-	start with:	python manger.py
+	start with:	python manger.py [Port]

 	required input: